raydac/uber-pom/README.md

     </keep>
   </configuration>
 ```
-The Sections in the result will be the same as in the original project pom.xml.
+those secttions in the result will be the same as in the original project pom.xml.

 ## How to change value of some pom parameters?
 Sometime it is good to change some record in the pom.xml, the plugin allows to do that
 ```